|Handbook> Electives > Medical Education/Teaching > Pathology|

 Medical Education Curriculum/Instructional Design Teaching Elective

-Rotation Supervisor: Casey White
+Rotation Supervisor: Casey White, PhD.

-Evaluation should be given to: Casey White
+Evaluation will be completed in OASIS by:: Casey White

 Duration: Maximum 8 weeks, Minimum 2 weeks